What We're Doing

 Monday 11 June 2018 6.30 - 8pm, London

-From burnt-down pillar boxes to powerful street art, this panel discussion will explore the historic value of sites that have witnessed political and social protest.
-The panel will debate this topic in light of Historic England’s upcoming Suffrage Centenary listings.
+From burnt-down pillar boxes to powerful street art, this panel discussion explored the historic value of sites that have witnessed political and social protest.
+The panel debated this topic in light of Historic England’s Suffrage Centenary listings.

 Prof Krista Cowman – Professor of History and Director of Research, University of Lincoln; author of Women in British politics, c.
 1689-1979

 Emily Gee – London Planning Director, Historic England